844-914-1942

 When you hear the term "share" in fractional ownership, it refers to the portion of the aircraft you own.
 This isn't a vague concept; it's a specific, contractual amount that directly translates to how much you can fly.
 Typically, a private jet is divided into fractions like 1/16th or 1/8th.
 Each fraction corresponds to a set number of annual flight hours.
 For example, a 1/16th share commonly grants you 50 hours of flight time per year.
 If your travel needs are greater, you could purchase a 1/8th share for 100 hours, and so on.
 The size of your share determines your initial acquisition cost and your monthly management fees, making it a scalable solution based on your personal or business travel patterns.

-Who Offers Fractional Ownership?
+Who Offers Fractional Jet Ownership Programs?

 The fractional ownership market is well-established, with several major companies leading the way.
 You’ve likely heard of industry pioneers like NetJets and Flexjet, who have built their reputations on offering comprehensive fractional programs.
 Other notable operators include AirSprint and PlaneSense, each with its own unique fleet and service model.
 These companies manage every aspect of the aircraft, from maintenance and crewing to flight scheduling and owner services.
 While Hangar 7 Aviation focuses on providing exceptional private jet charter and aircraft management services, understanding the key players in the fractional space is important as you weigh all your private travel options.
 Each provider has a different fleet, service area, and pricing structure, so it’s worth exploring what each one offers.

-Fractional vs. Charter vs. Full Ownership
+Fractional vs. Charter vs. Full Ownership: What's the Difference?

 Choosing how you fly privately comes down to three main options: chartering, fractional ownership, or full ownership.
 On-demand charters are perfect for infrequent travel, offering flexibility without long-term commitment.
 Fractional ownership is the ideal step up, providing guaranteed access and the consistency of flying with a single operator.
 As noted by industry leader Flexjet, this model eliminates the uncertainty of charter availability, especially during peak times.
 It’s more predictable and personalized than chartering.
 On the other end of the spectrum is whole aircraft ownership, which offers ultimate freedom but comes with the highest cost and management responsibilities.
 Fractional ownership neatly bridges the gap, delivering the key benefits of ownership for a fraction of the price and without the operational complexities.

-How Does Fractional Jet Ownership Work?
+How Does Fractional Jet Ownership Actually Work?

 Fractional ownership might sound complex, but the system is designed for simplicity and convenience.
 Think of it less like co-owning a house and more like a premium subscription for private travel.
 When you join a fractional program, you purchase a share of a specific aircraft type, which translates directly into a set number of flight hours you can use each year.
 The management company, like Hangar 7, handles all the demanding logistics—from aircraft maintenance and crewing to scheduling, insurance, and FAA compliance.
 This comprehensive service is the core of the fractional model.